An extremity X-ray is a picture of your

 What To Think About

-- Sometimes your X-ray results may be different
+- Your X-ray results may be different from earlier test results

 X-rays do not give a clear picture of soft tissue, such as cartilage, tendons,